Capacity of Finite-State Channels with Delayed Feedback: Introduction

 \section{Introduction}

 A finite-state channel (FSC) is a widely used statistical model for a channel with memory \cite{McMillan1953TheBT,Shannon_FSC,Blackwell58}.
 The memory of this channel is represented by an underlying channel state that takes values from a finite set.
 This model has been used in many practical applications, including wireless communication \cite{FSC_Wirless1,FSC_Wirless2,Wang95_FSC_usful_for_radiochannels}, molecular communication \cite{MolecFSCTransComm,MolecularSurvey}, and magnetic recording \cite{FSC_Magnetic}.
-An example of its versatility is the ability to model a memoryless channel with an input constraint by introducing a finite-state machine that tracks the forbidden constraint, and a sink state whose capacity is zero and is reached when the constraint is violated.
+An example of its versatility is the ability to model a memoryless channel with an input constraint by introducing a dummy sink state whose capacity is zero in case the constraint is violated.
 Generally speaking, the capacity formula of a FSC, whether or not feedback is allowed, is given by a multi-letter expression which is hard to evaluate.
 The main focus of this paper is on an important class of FSCs, known as unifilar FSCs.
 For these channels, the new channel state is determined by a time-invariant function of the previous channel state, the current channel input, and the current channel output.